samuelstein/mediumrss/README.md

 target: '_blank'
 ```
 ## Usage
-The plugin automatically inserts the latest Medium posts into your page.
+The plugin automatically inserts the latest Medium posts into your page if your page template is of type __medium__.
 The posts are displayed using the _medium.html.twig_ template.

 This plugin is licensed under the MIT License